 While MP4 videos are absolutely fantastic when taking family road trips through the vast expanses of nothingness that litter the sprawling void that is the Midwest — believe me I know — they’re also not the most conducive to portability and storage, especially if you merely want to listen to the audio from a particular file.
-And although most smartphones and dedicated music players can handle MP4s no sweat, it’s far easier to convert the files to MP3 to lighten their footprint and grant the audio greater versatility.
+And although most smartphones and dedicated music players can handle MP4s no sweat, it’s often far easier to convert the files to MP3 to lighten their footprint and grant the audio greater versatility.
 Luckily, there is an abundance of free file converters you can download for your desktop or use directly within your favorite browser to essentially strip the sound from your favorite videos.
 After all, sometimes merely hearing is believing.

 Choose your conversion method: